General climate and trends

 - the Credit Contracts Act – implementing parts of the EU Consumer Credit Directive (2008/48/EU), if the activity involves lending or other forms of credit primarily to consumers;

-- the Act on Measures to Prevent Money Laundering and Financing of Terrorism – implementing the Fourth EU Anti-money Laundering Directive (2015/849/EU); and
+- the Act on Measures to Prevent Money Laundering and Financing of Terrorism – implementing the Fourth EU Anti-money Laundering Directive (2015/849/EU) (and, from 10 January 2020 assuming that the current proposal is passed into law) the Fifth EU Anti-Money Laundering Directive (2018/843/EU); and

-- until February 23 2018, the Insurance Mediation Act – implementing the EU Insurance Mediation Directive (2002/92/EU), if the activity involves insurance distribution.
-From February 23 2018 this act will be replaced by a new Insurance Mediation Act – implementing the EU Insurance Distribution Directive (2016/97/EU), if the activity involves insurance distribution.
+- the Insurance Mediation Act - –– implementing the EU Insurance Distribution Directive (2016/97/EU), if the activity involves insurance distribution.

 Under what conditions are fintech businesses subject to licensing requirements?
 Are there any exemptions?